AbdielCortes/ICOM4015-p2-DinnerDash/README.md

 <img src="ReadMeImages/title.png" width = 400>

-SpongeBob automatically moves from side to side, you press R to add an ingredient to the krabby patty while you're in front of that counter.
+SpongeBob automatically moves from side to side; you press R to add an ingredient to the krabby patty while you're in front of that counter.

 <img src="ReadMeImages/dinnerDash.jpg" width = 400>

 Your main objective is to serve customers their orders as fast as possible.
 You get a tip for serving quickly, if ten customers leave, you loose.
-Customers start tu turn red when they become impatient.
+Customers start to turn red when they become impatient.

 <img src="ReadMeImages/instructions.png" width = 400>

-If you serve plankton a krabby patty he steals the secret formula causing you to loose the game.
+If you serve plankton a krabby patty he steals the secret formula causing you to lose the game.

 <img src="ReadMeImages/PlanktonGameOver.png" width = 400>